-Apart from providing regular income, an employed adult may bring other benefits to the household, including health insurance, unemployment insurance and maternity leave that can contribute to children's health, development and education.
+Apart from providing regular income, an employed adult may bring other benefits to the household, including health insurance, unemployment insurance and parental leave that can contribute to children's health, development and education.
 The definition of "employment" is derived from the Quarterly Labour Force Survey and includes regular or irregular work for wages or salary, as well as various forms of self-employment, including unpaid work in a family business.

-In 2015, 69% of children in South Africa lived in households with at least one working adult.
-The other 31% (5.7 million children) lived in households where no adults were working.
-The number of children living in workless households has decreased by two million since 2003, when 42% of children lived in households where there was no employment.
+In 2017, 70% of children in South Africa lived in households with at least one working adult.
+The other 30% (5.9 million children) lived in households where no adults were working.
+The number of children living in workless households has decreased by 1.4 million since 2003, when 41% of children lived in households where there was no employment.

 This indicator is very closely related to the income poverty indicator in that provinces with relatively high proportions of children living in unemployed households also have high rates of child poverty.
 Nearly 50% of children in the Eastern Cape and Limpopo live in households without any employed adults.
-These two provinces are home to large numbers of children, and have the highest rates of child poverty.
+These two provinces are home to large numbers of children and have the highest rates of child poverty.
 In contrast, Gauteng and the Western Cape have the lowest poverty rates, and the lowest unemployment rates.

-Racial inequalities are striking: 35% of African children have no working adult at home, while 14% of Coloured children, 7% of Indian and 5% of White children live in these circumstances.
-There are no significant differences in child-centred unemployment measures when comparing girls and boys.
-However older children are slightly more likely than younger children to live in workless households.
-This may be because babies and very young children tend to live with their parents, while older children are more likely to be cared for by extended family members, especially grandparents.
-In the rural former homelands, 50% of children live in households where nobody works.
+Racial inequalities are striking: 34% of African children have no working adult at home, while 11% of Coloured children, 6% of Indian children and 4% of White children live in these circumstances.
+There are no significant differences in childcentred unemployment measures when comparing girls and boys.
+However, older children are slightly more likely than younger children to live in households where there is no employment.
+In the rural former homelands, 49% of children live in households where nobody works.

 Income inequality is clearly associated with unemployment.
-Nearly 70% of children in the poorest income quintile (4.7 million) live in households where no adults are employed.
+Two thirds of children in the poorest income quintile (5.1 million) live in households where no adults are employed.